 Penne with Ratatouille

 The flavors of this rustic Provençal stew mingle perfectly in the gentle heat of a slow cooker.
-This recipe yields enough ratatouille for dinner tonight plus leftovers to create two additional meals (see related recipes at left).
+This recipe yields enough ratatouille for dinner tonight plus leftovers to create two additional meals.
 Let the remaining ratatouille cool to room temperature.
 Store in airtight containers or heavy-duty sealable plastic bags in the refrigerator for up to 2 days or in the freezer for up to 2 months.

 For the ratatouille: